 Goldthwait, an actor, director, comedian, and screenwriter, rose to prominence as a stand-up comic in the 1980s (thanks to his distinctive voice, political satires, and black comedic style).
 However, the comedian has developed as an artist by putting his former manner behind him.

 Goldthwait returns to the stage, but this time he utilizes his real voice to make the audience laugh.
-He used his genetically blessed voice to perform for the massive crowd in a series of YouTube videos broadcast by Laugh Out Loud Flix in March 2020.
+He used his genetically blessed voice to perform for a massive crowd in a series of YouTube videos broadcast by Laugh Out Loud Flix in March 2020.
 He performed an hour-long show for the crowd, who adored it and greeted him with loud applause, claps, and laughs.

 He did, however, unleash his signature shriek at times during the ‘Old Bobcat’ performance.